oomie/comix/README.md

 # Documentation of the process (Copied from the Google doc)

-Note from Bato: Please draw each character, background, as well as balloon text, in separate layers so we can make adjustments easier later-on.
+Note from Bato: Please draw each character, background, as well as balloon text in separate layers so we can make adjustments easier later-on.
 This also applies to items you’d like to use for interactivity or animation.

 # Page 1:
 Description: Our main character, depressed in their room after a long week of assignments and deadlines